CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 However we decided that a YAML file format has several advantages over a spreashseet for this process:
 * Existing open source libraries such as jackson can directly convert YAML into java beans.
 * RDA API data is inherently heirarchical and YAML naturally supports heirachical data.
-* YAML is pure text so can be edited from within an IDE and diffs of the file can be reviewed as part of the github PR review process.
+* YAML is pure text so it can be edited from within an IDE and diffs of the file can be reviewed as part of the github PR review process.

 We considered using java annotation processing but decided that a maven plugin has some advantages:
 * The maven plugin works directly within the maven build process rather than adding the complexity of java annotation processing.
 * The same plugin can be invoked from multiple modules to generate different portions of the code exactly where it is needed.
+* Maven pkugins interact more seamlessly with IDEs.

 We considered defining a full blown imperative DSL using groovy or something else but:
 * Writing transformations in java fits more naturally into the BFD code base and team expertise.
-* Declarative structure allows the plugin to guarantee adherance to the RDA API conventions and proper code review. (i.e. no cheats can be inserted as code in the DSL file)
+* Declarative structure allows the plugin to guarantee adherance to the RDA API conventions and proper code review. (i.e. no cheats or workarounds can be inserted as code in the DSL file)
 * Transformations implemented in java within the plugin have a standard structure that makes them easier to develop and debug.

 We considered using a dynamic transformation system rather than a code generator.